Cyberflix-Media/Cyberflix-Docs/docs/faq.md

 ??? question "What is the Cyberflix Media Center?"

-    The Cyberflix Media Center is an online streaming service aimed at offering high quality, free content for it's members.
+    The Cyberflix Media Center is private, member only streaming service and media solution aimed at offering high quality, free content for it's members.
 It was created by BobDaGecko after a lot of frustration with the common sketchy sites and the hassle of pirating content in general.
 It offers a very similar experience to other streaming services like Netflix, Disney+, HBO Max, etc. and also offers a request system and lively community.
 Currently the Cyberflix Media Center offers nearly 1000 movies and over 100 full TV shows.
 It also has a growing library of Anime.

 ??? question "How do I get access?"